ABOUT IRVING CARES

 Irving Cares is a Tier 1 model agency for the North Texas Food Bank, annually passing a very thorough inspection of facilities, products and volunteer training

-2016 marks the tenth year of a four-star rating for sound fiscal management from Charity Navigator indicating that Irving Cares out-performs most other U.S. charities.
+2017 marks the ninth four-star rating for sound fiscal management from Charity Navigator indicating that Irving Cares out-performs most other U.S. charities.

 GuideStar provides information to advance nonprofit transparency.
 Irving Cares participates at the Platinum Level, providing audited financials as well as impact and effectiveness information.